NHS pharmacy priorities

 The NHS is changing to meet increasing demands and to ensure investment is made to ensure the best outcomes for patients.
+The NHS Long Term Plan sets out a vision for patient care.
 Pharmacy plays an important part in the medicines optimisation agenda in all sectors of practice.

 Keeping patients safe when they transfer between care settings and making sure they have the appropriate medicines is vital to their health and protection.
 We have developed a new learning area to support all sectors of pharmacy in considering transfer of care and how cross-sector working can be developed.

 Antimicrobial resistance remains a global concern.
 Do you understand the threats caused by Antimicrobial resistance (AMR) and the important role pharmacy can play in ensuring the appropriate and safe use of antibiotic therapy?
 Our AMR clinical area will support you and the pharmacy team in learning more about the importance of AMR and how you can contribute to this NHS priority.